jjmcoconut/amethst/content/Introduction to Database.md

 	head ref(Person) scope people); create table departments of Department;
 ```
+- `ref(Person)`: physical pointer to a tuple of the person type
+	- join is not needed, we can directly get the name of head of department
 - System generated references can be retrieved using subqueries
 	- `(select ref(p) from people as p where ID = '12345')`
 - Using references in path expressions